-Every month we feature a local business owner here in Delaware to share their experiences with the rest of their industry.
+Every month we feature a local business owner here in and near Delaware to share their experiences with the rest of their industry.
 These owners inspire others through the passion they have for their work.

 In 1998, I was working as a production designer for an entertainment weekly in New Castle.
 When the publishing company was sold, the whole staff of our paper was laid off.
 Being pregnant at the time, with maternity leave imminent, I doubted my ability to entice an employer to hire me.
 My husband encouraged me to follow my dream of starting my own design firm.
 The screenprinter around the corner and the mushroom farm down the road were my first clients.
 Thanks to my awesomely supportive clients who spread the word about me, I'm still doing what I love 15 years later.

 I am most proud of my work on Cecil Soil Magazine, a local bi-monthly that focused on the history and people of Cecil County, Maryland.
 I was with them at their initial launch in 2004 and up through the unfortunate closure in December of 2012.
 We won awards from the Historical Society of Cecil County, as well as the Chamber of Commerce, but I most enjoyed meeting so many fascinating people and hearing their stories.

 Definitely the ever-changing technologies.
 It's important for me to be able to offer a wide-range of services to my clients, so I am constantly learning new things.
 It's absolutely imperative in a computer-based industry.

 There is so much more to running a business than the work you enjoy doing, and especially in a home office, it's easy to let work time creep into your family time.
 Schedule your work time realistically, but stick to whatever hours you decide... it's important to maintain balance even if you live where you work.